Frogging-Family/linux-tkg/README.md

 # Optional: edit the "customization.cfg" file
 ./install.sh install
 ```
-**Notes:**
-- If you're running openrc, you'll want to set `_configfile="running-kernel"` to use your current kernel's defconfig instead of Arch's.
+**Note:** If you're running openrc, you'll want to set `_configfile="running-kernel"` to use your current kernel's defconfig instead of Arch's.
 Else the resulting kernel won't boot.
-- The script will prompt for using `llvm-libunwind`, it can only work with the `llvm-libunwind` `USE` flag in `sys-devel/clang` but it is experimental:
-  - Manual intervention is needed on the `net-fs/samba` EBUILD, see [here](https://bugs.gentoo.org/791349)
-  - The `-unwind` `USE` flag is needed in `app-emulation/wine*` EBUILDs